DTJF/fbdoc/src/doc/Emitters.md

 `CONSTRUCTOR`s and `DESTRUCTOR`s (`name::name()` *or* `void()`) and the
 names in \#`include` statements (original *or* suffix `".c" ".h"`).

-Option `--asterix` makes fb-doc to start each line in a special multi line comment block by the characters '* '.
+Option `--asterix` makes \Proj to start each line in a special multi line comment block by the characters '* '.
 This is mandatory for the gtk-doc back-end.
 Adding these characters to the FB source code has two
 downsides: it blows up the code size and these characters complicate